Haiyang-Sun/Haiyang-Sun.github.io/tool/installation.md

 #<img src="./figures/logo.png" style="width: 300px;" onclick="window.location='https://haiyang-sun.github.io/tool/intro.html'"/>
 --
 #Installation Guide
-##Use the Provided Virtualbox Image
-The VirtualBox [image]() is Ubuntu (16.04.1 LTS).
-It contains the script to run the emulator and scripts needed to run the [information leak analysis](https://haiyang-sun.github.io/tool/dataleak-uc.html).

-To login to the VM, use the login user name "user" and the password "password".

-__TODO__: script on the VM
 ##Installation from scratch
 ###Prerequisites
 1. Recommendation running OS: ubuntu 14 or above